Has COVID-19 Changed the Practice of Law Forever?

 Prior to the onset of the pandemic, just 58% of law firms responding to a 2019 ABA Cloud Computing Survey reported regular use of cloud applications.
 Solos, small firms, and medium-sized firms reported higher cloud usage than large firms.

-According to a new survey conducted by Above the Law and AbacusNext, entitled Industry Report: Survival or Evolution – Law Firms Navigate a Digital Metamorphosis, ‘business as usual’ going forward will rely more than ever on technology.
+According to a new survey conducted by Above the Law and AbacusNext, entitled Industry Report: Survival or Evolution – Law Firms Navigate a Digital Metamorphosis, ‘business as usual’ going forward will rely more than ever on legal software solutions.

 Increasing Importance of Technology

 Nearly 60% of respondents in the Above the Law survey reported that technology was extremely important to their firm, with time tracking, billing, document management and legal compliance of greatest concern.
-Firms that were already using cloud applications and virtual technology have had an easier time with the recent transition to digital practice, while more traditional, paper-based firms have struggled.
+Firms that were already using cloud applications, virtual technology, and legal practice management software have had an easier time with the recent transition to digital practice, while more traditional, paper-based firms have struggled.
 The need to adopt more cloud-based technologies for communication, collaboration, and security is widely recognized.

 When it comes to the actual technologies that are making a difference during the pandemic, 80% of respondents identified calendar software, 79% cited time tracking and billing software, and 75% identified document management tools as their most relied-on type of technology.
 Sixty percent of firms reported using electronic payment processors to handle payments during the pandemic.
 (A condensed version of the report titled Technology Transformation: Law Practices Building a Remote Legal Firm in the New Normal is also available.)